dart-lang/site-www/src/content/tools/pub/dependencies.md

 ## Best practices

-It's important to actively manage your dependencies and ensure that your packages use the freshest versions possible.
+Be proactive in managing your dependencies.
-If any dependency is stale,
+Ensure that your packages use the freshest versions possible.
-then you might have not only a stale version of that package, but also stale versions of other packages in your dependency graph that depend on that package.
+Any stale dependencies could themselves depend on other stale packages.
 These stale versions can have a negative impact on the stability, performance, and quality of apps.